 - Ownership of Improvements Applicants must retain ownership of all improvements made under the grant unless land or buildings or both are owned by the State of Florida and leased to an eligible applicant.

-- Not-for-profit, tax-exempt organizations Provide an audit to substantiate Total Support and Revenue.
+- Not-for-profit, tax-exempt organizations provide an audit to substantiate Total Support and Revenue.
 If you do not have an audit, provide a review or a compilation signed and certified by the authorizing official, as documentation of Total Support and Revenue (Send the most recent available)

-- Municipal or county governments (public entities) — You may submit either an audit or an internally prepared financial statement as documentation of Total Support and Revenue (Upload the most recent available) If an audit or internally prepared financial statement is provided, upload only 1 copy and label accordingly
+- Municipal or county governments (public entities) — You may submit either an audit or an internally prepared financial statement as documentation of Total Support and Revenue (Upload the most recent available)

 - If a City or County government owns the building or land or both and is applying on behalf of a not-for-profit organization, then the financial statements (or audit) of both entities are required